GovTechSG/govt-review-frontend/README.md

 			npm start

-	- open http://localhost:5000/ on your browser. you should see a landing page.
+	- open http://localhost:5000/ on your browser. you should see a login page.

 	- Login with credentials: